 You'll be up nice and early today to be ready for us to pick you up around 4 am.
 You'll travel in our comfy transportation to enjoy a bit more sleep on the drive.

-After 2 hours, we'll enjoy a brief stop in Mollepata for an optional breakfast.
+After 2 hours, we'll enjoy a brief stop in Mollepata for the buffet breakfast.
 We'll then continue on to Challacancha, where we'll start our hike.

 First, you'll meet the cooks and horsemen, as well as do a last equipment check.
 Then, we'll be on our way.
 You'll start with a 3-hour moderate walk to Soraypampa (3900 masl), where we'll be spending our first night.